ubiqsecurity/ubiq-java/example/README.md

-#### Demonstrate encrypting a social security number and returning a cipher text
+#### Demonstrate structured encryption of a social security number and returning a cipher text

 <pre>
 # Linux / Mac